- Applying to study

 - Purses or wallets.
 These items must be placed in your bag or placed on your desk visible to the exam supervisor at all times.

 If you breach this requirement you will be fined $150 and an encumbrance will be placed on your record.
 Breaches of this rule may also be dealt with under the Misconduct Student Academic Misconduct Policy.
-Students should note that mobile phone and electronic device detectors will be used randomly at each campus.

 - Water in a clear container.
 You may not bring food unless it is specified in your Academic Integration Plan.